-SYNTAX: server address [parameters]; Default - Context: upstream
+SYNTAX: server address [parameters]; Default - Context: upstream weight=number sets the weight of the server, by default, 1.

 Defines the address and other parameters of a server.
 The address can be specified as a domain name or IP address, with an optional port, or as a UNIX-domain socket path specified after the "unix:" prefix.
 If a port is not specified, the port 80 is used.
 A domain name that resolves to several IP addresses defines multiple servers at once.